Skip to content

 4. An Intelligent Tracking Data Framework.

 So, supply chains have disconnected, incomplete, and duplicated shipping data, However, this is more than just a “Where’s My Stuff? type problem.
 The root problem is that there is no single source of truth (SSOT) that unifies shipment visibility from initial planning to final profit analysis.
 What we need is an Intelligent Tracking Data Framework that links all shipping data across the supply chain.
+This includes all operational, financial, product, and planning information about the shipment load.
 This will enable all supply chain stakeholders to have a common view of shipment-related activities from planning through execution and settlement to post-shipping analysis.
-First, let’s look at the types of shipment visibility problems we have, and then we can look at how an Intelligent Tracking Data Framework can help us unify shipping data.

 a.
 Our Shipment Visibility Problem: Why We Can’t Track Every Move from Planning to Profit.

 Effective shipment visibility is crucial for optimizing supply chain operations.
 From the initial planning stages to the final profit analysis, tracking every move ensures that all stakeholders have the necessary information to make informed decisions.
 However, most supply chain stakeholders have a myopic, disjointed view of shipment visibility, much like “blind men trying to describe an elephant”.
 Indeed, the major reason for this is that we rely on many disparate enterprise systems that separate our shipping data into distinct silos.
 For instance, these systems disconnect our shipping data between products, shipments, cost types, service performance, and unplanned events.
-Also, there are many types and reasons we seek shipment visibility to include the following:
+Also, shipment visibility and shipping data is tied close to different types of Supply chain visibility to include:

 “Blind men attempting to describe the elephant”